 The North-American Association of Uniform Manufacturers and Distributors awarded its Public Safety Best Dressed Awards to police, fire and sheriff uniform programs.
-The association (known as NAUMD) is a trade group that has been representing the uniform and image apparel industries since 1933.
+The association (known as NAUMD) is a trade group that has represented the uniform and image apparel industries since 1933.

 “Looking like the official law enforcement officers that they are, while having the utility to patrol the parks on foot, bicycles or in vehicles is important to our ranger staff,” said Joe Fausnaugh, chief of operations for Metroparks of the Toledo Area.
 “In the park district, we pride ourselves on providing clean, safe, natural parks, with great customer service from our staff.
 That includes looking our best.”

-Metroparks new ranger uniforms were nominated by one of the park system’s suppliers, Superior Uniform, of Toledo, and won first place in a category for departments with 100 or fewer officers.
+Metroparks new ranger uniforms were nominated by one of the park system’s suppliers, Superior Uniform Sales, of Toledo, and won first place in a category for departments with 100 or fewer officers.

 Superior is a family-owned and operated business that has been providing uniforms and specialty apparel throughout northwest Ohio and southeast Michigan for nearly 35 years.
-The company provides the uniforms worn by the park district’s 30 rangers and supervisors.
-Superior entered the Metroparks uniforms in this year’s Best Dressed Law Enforcement Competition, sponsored annually by NAUMD.
+The company provides the uniforms worn by the park district’s rangers and supervisors.

 “We’ve been doing business with Metroparks for 34 years and they have always demanded high-quality, durable and comfortable uniforms,” says Superior’s CEO Bill Darah.
 “The program sticks to strict specifications.
 The Rangers wear their uniforms proudly and look good every day.”